binaryphile/concorde/README.md

 may be `require`d more than once in a given project.
 If it gets `require`d again, ruby simply returns instead of loading it again.

-Ruby also provides a `load` function, which forces the loading of the file, even if the file has already been loaded.
-Unlike `require`, it needs the full name of the file, including extension.

-Recognizing the fact that users may choose to use `source` instead of concorde's `require`, concorde provides a different function to ensure that features aren't reloaded.
+Recognizing the fact that users may use `source` instead of concorde's `require`, concorde provides a different function to ensure that features aren't reloaded.
 Adding `feature` to your library will prevent reloads, whether the library is `source`d or `require`d.

 I'll update `hello_world.bash` as an example: